HewlettPackard/hpe-sd-cloud/docker/images/sd-sp/README.md

 So in order to start a provisioning container on port 8081 you can run e.g.

     docker run --env-file=config.env -p 8081:8081 sd-sp

+By default, a 30-day Instant On license will be used.
+If you have a license file, you can supply it by bind-mounting it at `/license`, like this:

+    docker run --env-file=config.env -v /path/to/license.dat:/license -p 8081:8081 sd-sp

 As usual, you can specify `-d` to start the container in detached mode.
 Otherwise, you should see output like this: